jmgurvitch/art-of-data/designing_experiments.md

 ## Review
 1. What is the difference between **independent** and **dependent** variables?

      The independent variable is the variable the experimenter manipulates or changes, and is assumed to have a direct effect on the dependent variable.
 The dependent variable is the variable being tested and measured in an experiment, and is, theoretically, affected by changes in the independent variable.

-3. What is the difference between a **null** and **alternative** hypothesis?
+2. What is the difference between a **null** and **alternative** hypothesis?

      A **null** hypothesis is a statement about the population that either is believed to be true or is used to put forth an argument unless it can be shown to be incorrect beyond a reasonable doubt.
 An **alternative** hypothesis is a claim about the population that is contradictory to the null hypothesis and what we conclude when we reject the null hypothesis.

-5. How/why can experimental studies show causation?
+3. How/why can experimental studies show causation?

      If we can confirm with a high degree of certainty that changes of an independent variable change a dependent variable, experimental studies can show causation.
 Without rigorous verification, it's just correlation.

 ## Running Experiments
 1. How/why can experimental studies show causation?

+     Answered above.

 2. How might sampling bias affect the results of an experiment?

 3. What might go wrong while conducting an experiment?

+     Sampling bias is a bias in which a sample is collected in such a way that some members of the intended population have a lower or higher sampling probability than others.
+It results in a biased sample of a population in which all individuals, or instances, were not equally likely to have been selected, meaning that the conditions of the experiment could be misrepresented by the results.

 ## Designing an Experiment
 1. Put these steps in the correct order: